 We had already made inroads on the bread and wine before our first course arrived – gazpacho with a small, buttery pastry.

 After that Keith had his usual favourite of steak and chips, while I had a piece of lamb covered in herbs, with succulent braised courgettes.

 Feeling much better by this time, we finished off with fruit salad for Keith and coffee for me.
 We looked forward to visiting this excellent place again in the evening, but the waitress informed us that they would be closed.
-However, the Bar du Guesclin, halfway down the hill, would be open for meals.
+However, she said that the Bar du Guesclin, halfway down the hill, would be open for meals.

-The next thing was to find the camping ground, and we were surprised at how close to the centre of town it was, a few blocks along the main road past the church.
+The next thing was to find the camping ground, and we were surprised at how close to the centre of town it was, a few blocks along the main road, past the church.